Local Clustering for Lung Cancer Image Classification via Sparse Solution Technique: Abstract

 \section{Abstract}

-In this work, we propose to use a local clustering approach based on the sparse solution technique to study the medical image, especially the lung cancer image classification task.
-We view images as the vertices in a weighted graph and the similarity between a pair of images as the edges in the graph.
+In this work, we propose to use a local clustering approach based on some sparse solution techniques to study the medical image classification problem, especially the lung cancer image classification task.
+We view images as the vertices in a weighted graph and compute the similarity between a pair of images as the edges in the graph.
 The vertices within the same cluster can be assumed to share similar features and properties, thus making the applications of graph clustering techniques very useful for image classification.
 Recently, the approach based on the sparse solutions of linear systems for graph clustering has been found to identify clusters more efficiently than traditional clustering methods such as spectral clustering.
 We propose to use the two newly developed local clustering methods based on sparse solution of linear system for image classification.
-In addition, we employ a box spline-based tight-wavelet-framelet method to clean these images and help build a better adjacency matrix before clustering.
-The performance of our methods is shown to be very effective in classifying images.
-Our approach is significantly more efficient and either favorable or equally effective compared with other state-of-the-art approaches.
-Finally, we shall make a remark by pointing out two image deformation methods to build up more artificial image data to increase the number of labeled images.
+However, a straight-forward application of the two methods does not work.
+In addition, we employ a box-spline-based tight-wavelet-frame method to clean up these images and help build a better adjacency matrix before clustering.
+These result an excellent method in classifying images.
+The performance of our method is significantly more efficient and either favorable or equally effective compared with other state-of-the-art approaches, e.g. convolutional neural network approach.
+Finally, we shall remark by pointing out two image deformation methods that can be used to build up more artificial image data to increase the number of labeled images.

-{\bf Key words:} Graph Laplacian, Image Simplification, Local Clustering, Lung Cancer Image Classification, Sparse Solution Technique
+\textbf{Key Words: }Graph Laplacian, Image Simplification, Local Clustering, Lung Cancer Image Classification, Sparse Solution Technique